City of Vernon

 In 1932, after a dispute with Southern California Edison over industrial rates for electricity, John Leonis sponsored a bond measure to authorize the building of the city's own Light & Power plant, which is still operational today, providing the city with its notably lower utility rate.[5]

-As the city is primarily industrial, with an extremely small residential population, it boasts a number of efficient city services.
+As the city is primarily industrial, with an extremely small residential population, it boasts a number of singular city services.
 Vernon is just one of 25 cities in the United States with a Class 1-rated fire department[5] and one of four cities in California with its own health department, which specializes in industrial issues.
-It has a comprehensive and strong police force, municipal owned housing for city employees, and a light and power department with extremely low rates, in some cases 40% cheaper than Southern California Edison and Los Angeles Department of Water and Power.[5]
-These services are tailored towards the industrial interests in the city and governmental support; city government employees make up the majority of the residential sector.
+It has a strong police force, municipal owned housing for city employees, and a light and power department with extremely low rates, in some cases 40% cheaper than Southern California Edison and Los Angeles Department of Water and Power.[5]
+These services are designed towards the industrial interests of the city and governmental support; city government employees and their relatives, [6] make up the majority of the residential sector.
 In 1989 Vernon formed a redevelopment agency, which has since invested tens of millions of dollars to develop property within the city to successfully attract and retain business.[5]

 In 2008, Vernon was named Los Angeles County’s “Most Business Friendly City” for Cities with less than 50,000 residents by the Los Angeles County Economic Development Corporation.[5]